mhojaguliyev/url-shortener/README.md

 ## Usage

-- To shorten a URL, visit the homepage and enter the long URL you want to shorten.
+- To shorten a URL, make post request to url /shorten with providing body parameter link.
 - You will receive a shortened link that you can share.
-- Users who access the shortened link will be redirected to the original URL.
+- Users with the shortened link will be redirected to the original URL until link expires.

 ## Contributing